BernsKastel/EchoNote/README.md

 # EchoNote
-Whisper splits the MP3 into 2-minute chunks to speed up transcription.
-Each chunk is then transcribed individually, achieving a success rate of about 98%.
-Further testing and optimization of chunk processing speed are needed.
+Whisper is used to separate the MP3 into chunks to increase its speed.
+This is divided into two phases, creating partitions every 2m in the MP3 to increase the transcription level.
+After that, each chunk will be transcribed.
+The success rate is almost 98%.
+Tests need to be carried out and the speed of interpretation of the chunks needs to be improved.